VenkataBhaskarr/TechnicalBlogs/computerNetworks.md

 ` 1.
 PHYSICAL LAYER `

+> the ethernet cables , NIC's comes under the physical layer the rj45 port used to connect the ethernet cables
+> how the bits are represented in the cables (digital/electrical)
+> data is represented as bits in this layer

 ` 2.
 DATA LINK LAYER `

+> data link layer revolves around MAC addresses that is the physical addresses of the devices
+> the data is represented as frames in this layer

 ` 3.
 NETWORK LAYER `

+> network layer revolves around the IP address that is logical addresses of the devices
+> routers are involved in this layer
+> the data is represented in the form of packets

 ` 4.
 TRANSPORT LAYER `

+> transport layer is further divided into two protocols TCP(for reliability) and UDP (for fast connections)
+> keeps track of port addresses
+> the data is represented as segments

 ` 5.
 SESSION LAYER `

+> initilizes a session and maintains the session
+> authentication and authorization occurs at this level

 ` 6.
 PRESENTATION LAYER `

+> the application layer is responsible for data formatting and data encryption

 ` 7.
 APPLICATION LAYER `

+> the protocols present and running under the hood of user applications comes under this layer but not the applications themselves
+> SMTP,HTTP AND HTTPS ARE some of the protocols